 (Feeling overwhelmed?
 Our 10-Step Guide helps you process your thoughts and feelings around your embryos while slowly and gently helping you come to decision that will bring peace to your hearts.
-The guide is available in our free resource library – get the password at the bottom of this post).
+The guide is available at the bottom of this post).

 4) It will challenge your faith.

 Depending how you look at it, the other side of infertility has the potential to be one of the biggest faith builders or one of the biggest faith breakers you will encounter in your life.
 Either way, expect that your beliefs, morals, values, and priorities will be challenged.
 You’re going to get uncomfortable as you struggle with what you’ve been given and you come face-to-face with decisions surrounding faith, life, and death.
 It will stretch you further than you ever thought possible and make you re-examine everything that you know.

 For us, our journey has been, and continues to be, an enormous faith builder.
 We repeatedly choose to lean into God and be obedient to His call, whatever that means for our lives and for our embryos.
 Our faith has been stretched over and over again – and we still ask “why?” and we still struggle with what’s been given to us – but, as promised, God has been with us every step of the way.
 Suffice it to say, it’s been an incredible ride with much more to come, and we’ve seen Him move in magnificent ways that have left us speechless.